paul-mel/SimpleWebApp/README.md

-This is a simple webapplication which i have built while watching courses on spring boot web application development
+This is a simple webapplication which I have built while watching and following along with courses on spring boot web application development